9.4. Class Development

 Data Hiding

 Data hiding is a software design and implementation technique that separates the data from the software logic and insulates that data from the rest of the program.
 Therefore, the only way to manipulate or operate on the hidden data is through the operations specified by the ADT's public interface.
-Programming languages that do not support objects may implement data hiding to various degrees with other programming constructs (e.g., modules in C), but objects are the most efficient and aesthetic way to implement data hiding.
+Programming languages that do not support objects may implement data hiding to various degrees with other programming constructs (e.g., modules in C).
+Currently, objects are the most efficient and aesthetic way to implement data hiding.
 In conjunction with maintaining a stable public interface, data hiding helps make the software more change-resilient.

 Encapsulation